pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Failure is when you stop dreaming."
 --Public defender's father in Gideon's Army

+"The worse the society, the more law there will be.
+In hell there will be nothing but law, and due process will be meticulously observed."
+--Grant Gilmore, law professor

 "Be happy with what you have and are, be generous with both, and you won't have to hunt for happiness."
 --William Gladstone